-The stock clock app that comes with most iOS and Android phones allows you save multiple time zones around the world so you can quickly check the time where your colleagues are located.
-Many smart watches have a similar feature.
+The stock clock app that comes with most iOS and Android phones allows you to save multiple time zones around the world, so you can quickly check the time where your colleagues are located.
+Many smartwatches have a similar feature.
 Use it.
 It helps!

-Nomads and frequently travelers are constantly tapping into someone else’s Wi-Fi.
-Protect your devices and their data by using a reliable virtual private network or VPN.
-Even if you mostly work from home, but occasionally connect to a local coffee shop’s Wi-Fi, you need a VPN to give your Internet traffic an added layer of protection.
+Nomads and frequent travelers are constantly tapping into someone else’s Wi-Fi.
+Protect your devices and their data by using a reliable virtual private network (VPN.)
+Even if you mostly work from home, but occasionally connect to a local coffee shop’s Wi-Fi, you need a VPN to give your internet traffic an added layer of protection.

-I’m a fan of VyprVPN by Golden Frog because I found it easy to install and manage on all my devices, but PureVPN and Tunnelbear get consistently strong praise, too.
-An added benefit is location-spoofing — you can usually choose to connect through a server in a different country, so it appears as if you’re somewhere else in the world.
+I’m a fan of VyprVPN by Golden Frog because I found it easy to install and manage on all my devices, but ExpressVPN and Tunnelbear also get consistently strong praise.
+An added benefit is location-spoofing: you can usually choose to connect through a server in a different country, so it appears as if you’re somewhere else in the world.